xbst/Nevermore-PCB/Docs/ST-Link.md

 |3    |SWDIO    |
 |4    |SWCLK    |
 |5    |RST      |

+1. SSH into your Raspberry Pi
+2. Install the software St-Link needs: ```sudo apt install cmake libusb-1.0-0-dev```
+3. Download the ST-Link tools from GitHub: ```git clone https://github.com/stlink-org/stlink ~/stlink```
+4. Go to the newly created stlink directory: ```cd ~/stlink```
+5. Make: ```make release```
+6. Copy the chip info to /usr: ```sudo cp -a ~/stlink/config/chips /usr/local/share/stlink```
+7. Plug in the ST-Link
+8. Test the connection: ```sudo st-flash --area=option read``` If you DON'T see a `unknown chip id` error, you can move on to the next step.
+9. Reset the nBOOT_SEL setting: ```sudo ./build/Release/bin/st-flash --connect-under-reset --area=option write 0xfedffeaa```
+10. If there were no errors, you should be able to enter DFU mode now.
+Unsolder all wires, connect your PCB while holding the BOOT button down.
+You should be able to see your PCB in DFU mode.
+You can use `lsusb` to see if it's in DFU mode.

 Rest is coming soon.
 DM me if you need them now.